OCA/margin-analysis/product_margin_classification/readme/DESCRIPTION.rst

 This module is designed to extend Sale Price computation in Odoo.

-This module add a new model 'Margin Classifications' linked to Product Templates.
+This module add a new model 'Margin Classifications' linked to Product variants.

 A margin classification has a 'Profit Margin' field and extra fields to manage computation method, like in Pricelist Item model (Markup Rate, Rounding and Surcharge fields)